Circumpolar Rock Garden

 tundra.
 Although it's home is in land considerably

-colder than metropolitan Minnesota, it should be hardy
+colder than metropolitan Minnesota, it appears to be

 and other birds.
 Internet searches revealed that